IstvanGercsak/TheMonkees/README.md

 ## UX

-This website prepared for the fans of the Band and also those people who would like to get familiar with the Band music and schedule.
+- This website prepared for the fans of the Band and also those people who would like to get familiar with the Band music and schedule.

-The Website is very colorful I use those kinds of colors that are simple and dominant in the Band life and those years where they were young in the 70's.
+- The Website is very colorful I use those kinds of colors that are simple and dominant in the Band life and those years where they were young in the 70's.

-I used the font awesome for the social link icons.
+- I used the font awesome for the social link icons.

-The two dominant font family is "Special Elite" and "ZCOOL KuaiLe".
+- The two dominant font family is "Special Elite" and "ZCOOL KuaiLe".
+I imported those through the .css style file.

 ## Features